I Can Do Bad All by Myself (play): Act Two

-Vianne tries to get Maylee to understand that Anthony does not love her and he is only marrying her to get back at Vianne.
+Vianne tries to get Maylee to understand that Anthony does not love her and that he is only marrying her to retaliate against Vianne.
 Maylee, upset, refuses to believe her.
-Bobby tells everyone about his job offer in California as Head Foreman, but he is reluctant to accept.
+Bobby tells everyone about his job offer in California as Head Foreman but is reluctant to accept.

 Vianne and Bobby force Madea upstairs as they talk about their future.
 Bobby wants marriage and kids, but Vianne does not see it for her right now.
-As they talk, the doorbell rings and it is Mr. Brown, who is mad at Madea for giving his dog sleeping pills.
+As they talk, the doorbell rings, and Mr. Brown is mad at Madea for giving his dog sleeping pills.
 Madea and Brown get into a light insulting match, leaving Vianne and Bobby to call the vet.

 The next day, while Bobby is packing his bags, he runs into Anthony.
 Anthony tries to turn Bobby against Vianne, again insulting her weight.
 Bobby tells Anthony that Vianne never loved him.
 Anthony threatens Bobby to move away to California and leave Vianne alone for good.
-Saying that if he stays here, then Anthony will call his probation officer and get him sent back to prison, seeing as they're old friends.
+If he stays here, Anthony will call his probation officer and send him back to prison, seeing as they're old friends.

-Police sirens are then heard and Madea enters, running upstairs.
-Apparently, Madea and Maylee were out getting their nails done, when the nail salon employees began talking about Madea.
+Police sirens are then heard, and Madea enters, running upstairs.
+Madea and Maylee were out getting their nails done when the nail salon employees began talking about Madea.
 One employee, in particular, insulted her, comparing her to Godzilla.
 So, she shot up the nail salon and hightailed home.
 Maylee comes back, angrily relaying the details to the boys.

 Bobby debates whether to stay or take the job offer in California.
 Vianne tells him to follow his heart.
-Bobby realizes he really wants to stay with Vianne even though she says she's not ready for a relationship.
+Bobby realizes he wants to stay with Vianne even though she says she's not ready for a relationship.
 However, Bobby still walks out the door and heads for California.
 Madea tells Vianne that she needs to go after her man.
 After a few minutes of hesitation, Vianne decides to chase Bobby down before he leaves.
-However, as soon as Vianne opens the door, Bobby is revealed to be standing right there.
+However, when Vianne opens the door, Bobby is revealed to be standing right there.
 Bobby comes inside and proposes to Vianne, and under Madea's direction, she agrees.

 Vianne drives Madea off to the casino.
 Maylee congratulates Bobby on the proposal, though she is admittedly jealous of their relationship.
-Cora gets Maylee and Keisha to reconcile (It’s Gonna Be Hallelujah).
+Cora reconciles Maylee and Keisha (It's Gonna Be Hallelujah).

-Later that day, Maylee brings Anthony his bags and lets him know that he will be driving home alone.
+Later that day, Maylee brings Anthony his bags and tells him he will drive home alone.
 Once Anthony leaves, Maylee apologizes to Vianne for everything.
-Cora gathers the family to reflect on all of the insight they've gained in spite of all of that has caused them pain in the past (God is the Answer).
+Cora gathers the family to reflect on all of the insight they've gained despite all that has caused them pain in the past (God is the Answer).